AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

 ---
-title: Understand Project Package Structure
+title: Understand a Project's Content Package Structure
-description: Learn about how to properly define AEM application package structures for deployment to AEM Cloud Service.
+description: Learn about how to properly define package structures for deployment to Adobe Experience Manager as a Cloud Service.
-seo-title: Understand Project Content Package Structure
+seo-title: Understand an Adobe Experience Manager as a Cloud Service Project's Content Package Structure
-seo-description: Learn about how to properly define AEM application package structures for deployment to AEM Cloud Service.
+seo-description: Learn about how to properly define application package structures for deployment to Adobe Experience Manager as a Cloud Service.
 sub-product: cloud-manager
-feature:
+feature: cloud-manager
 topics: best-practices
 version:
 doc-type: article